Cheap Bus Tickets from Berlin to Dresden Airport

 Useful Information for Berlin and Dresden Airport

 Start your journey in Berlin.
 Berlin is Germany's capital and co-extensive with the Land of Berlin, one of the 16 federal states that make up the Federal Republic of Germany.
-With a population of 3.5 million (4.5 million if adjacent suburbs across the state line in Brandenburg are counted), Berlin is Germany's biggest city, but the Ruhr area arguably has a bigger metro area population.
-The focus on and dominance of Berlin as a capital is and has historically been far weaker than that of London, Paris or Madrid, not least because of the federal nature of Germany and the havoc partition wreaked on the city Berlin is unusual among European capitals in many respects and the four decades of partition—28 years of them being physically separated by a wall—have also left traces.
+With a population of 3.5 million (and a million more in "suburbs" like Potsdam across the state line in Brandenburg), Berlin is Germany's biggest city.
+The focus on and dominance of Berlin as a capital is and has historically been far weaker than that of London, Paris or Madrid, not least because of the federal nature of Germany and the havoc war and partition wreaked on the city Berlin is unusual among European capitals in many respects and the four decades of partition—28 years of them being physically separated by a wall—have also left traces.
 Merely a backwater town in the early 18th century, Berlin grew to be one of the most important and biggest cities in the world by the 1920s, only to lose much of its importance and historic architecture as a result of World War II and German partition.
 The heart of old Prussia and a focal point of the Cold War, Berlin today is coming into its own again as a cosmopolitan capital of one of Europe's wealthiest nations.
 "Arm aber sexy" (poor but sexy) as a former mayor would have it, Berlin attracts young people, students and a creative bohème like few other cities in the world.
 With architectural heritage from Prussian monarchism, Nazism, East German communism and Potsdamer Platz, filled with 1990s and 2000s-style glass palaces after having been a "blank canvas" due to the wall, Berlin's architecture is as varied as its neighbourhoods and its people.
 And due to its long history as a cosmopolitan capital (first of Prussia and later of Germany) it has attracted immigrants from all over the world for more than three hundred years now.
 It should thus be no surprise that immigrants past and present continue to leave a distinctive mark on the city.
 Berlin is a world city of culture, politics, media and science.
 Its economy is based on high-tech firms and the service sector, a diverse range of creative industries, research facilities, media corporations.
 Significant industries also include IT, biotechnology, construction and electronics.
 Berlin is home to world-renowned universities, orchestras, museums, and entertainment venues, and is host to many sporting events.
 Its Zoological Garden is the most visited zoo in Europe and one of the most popular worldwide.
 With the world's oldest large-scale movie studio complex in nearby Babelsberg (Potsdam), Berlin is an increasingly popular location for international film productions.
 The city is well known for its festivals, nightlife, contemporary arts and a very high quality of living.

 Where else can you travel?